Cabdiwahaab/myclassDcapstoneproject/README.md

  Various functional modules that can be implemented by the system will be
 ## Registration
-if users want to access to the test then user must create an account first.
-I save the user info to the database so that the user will not need to create account again unless user forget the email and the password.
-User who did not register can’t log in.
+if user wants to benefit from Minnesota permit test  service  then user must create an account first.
+I save the user info to the database so that the user will not need to create account again except if user wants to create a account.
+User who did not do registertration can’t log in and access the test.
 ## Login
 Users need login to the system by entering credential user email and password.